ewhicher/matter/content/collections/case_studies/designing-the-future-of-fitness-retail.md

     content:
       -
         type: text
-        text: 'Find out how our service design, UI and product teams combine to create new business models and revenue streams.'
+        text: 'Find out how our product launchpad can validate new business models and revenue streams in just 4-weeks.'
 theme: 'bg-light-green text-dark-grey'
 ---